Azure-Samples/openai-end-to-end-basic/README.md

 ### 2. Deploy a Prompt flow from Azure AI Studio

 To test this architecture, you'll be deploying a pre-built Prompt flow.
-The prompt flow is "Chat with Wikipedia."
+The Prompt flow is "Chat with Wikipedia" which adds a Wikipedia search as grounding data.

 1. Open Azure AI Studio's projects by going to <https://ai.azure.com/allProjects>.

-1. Click on the `aiproj-chat-${BASE_NAME}` project.
-This is the project where you'll deploy your prompt flow.
+1. Click on the 'Chat with Wikipedia project' project name.
+This is the project where you'll deploy your flow.

 1. Click on **Prompt flow** in the left navigation.